Texting at Night: Teens, Smartphones, and Sleep

 1. Observe your teen’s sleep habits.
 On average, teenagers should get 8-10 hours of uninterrupted sleep each night in order to prepare for the next day.
 If your child seems to be getting adequate sleep, but has symptoms of sleep deprivation, it is your job to investigate.

 2. Take the texting device at night.
 Create and enforce rules in your home that optimize your teen’s sleep.
 Allow them to separate completely from the influences and stresses of the day.
+If this is an absolute no-go, Dr. Canapari has some tips you may not have heard of.

 I suggest taking away the texting devices away from pre-teens and teens 1-2 hours prior to bedtime.
 Remove the temptation and interruption that a “silent” phone in the room allows.
 Make every child’s room an “electronic-free zone” after lights out.